elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 ```

 We gave two instructions, we are not yet there.
 With `Garden.Plant`, we mentioned our module, which is just our module,
 *duh!*.
-With `Garden.Plant |> Ecto.Query.first`, we built a query on the schema in our module, and this is a query, we still did
+With `Garden.Plant |> Ecto.Query.first`, we built a query on the schema in our module, and while this is the query we
-not hit the database.
+meant, we still did not hit the database.

-To hit the database, we have to execute the query, something we can do by `Garden.Plant |> Ecto.Query.first |> Botany.Repo.one`.
+To hit the database, we have to evaluate the query, something we can do by `Garden.Plant |> Ecto.Query.first |> Botany.Repo.all`.
-This handles the query to `Botany.Repo.one`, which executes it, asserting it should return one or zero records.
+The last pipe handles the query to `Botany.Repo.all`, which evaluates the query and returns a list of structures, corresponding
+to the records satisfying the query.
+Or maybe better pipe the query through `Botany.Repo.one`, since `Ecto.Query.first` is
+anyway guaranteed to contain no more than one records.

 ```iex
 iex> Garden.Plant |> Ecto.Query.first |> Botany.Repo.one